kennege/kennege.github.io/_pages/about.md

 I have recently completed a Masters of Philosophy degree at the Australian National University, in which I conducted research in robotics and computer vision.
 I have also obtained a Bachelor of Engineering degree majoring in Mechatronic Engineering and Systems Engineering, and a Bachelor of Science degree majoring in Mathematics.
 Both from the Australian National University.

+I now work as a Firmware Engineer at Finisar Australia in Sydney.
+In this role I develop software for optical equipment such as Wavelength Selective Switches and Optical Channel Monitors.